 The Special Education program prepares teacher candidates who seek Initial or Professional Licensure as Teachers of Students with Mild to Moderate Disabilities (PreK-8 or 5-12).
 The Master of Arts (M.A.) in Special Education is designed to meet Initial and Professional licensing requirements for pre-service and in-service special education teachers.
 The Certificate of Advanced Graduate Studies (C.A.G.S.) offers three tracks: Autism Spectrum Disorders (ASD), Positive Behavior Supports (PBS), and Transition Specialist (TRS).
-The ASD program, with an Autism Endorsement option, prepares teachers to educate students with ASD in a manner consistent with the students' potential and in the least restrictive environment.
+The ASD program, with an Autism Endorsement option, prepares school professionals to enhance knowledge and skillsets for working with students with ASD.
 The PBS program, with a Professional Licensure option, provides all school professionals with specialized knowledge and skills in behavioral supports.
 The TRS program, with Transition Specialist Endorsement option, provides training to individuals interested in helping transition age students with disabilities explore and develop career identities as well as develop the skills needed to successfully transition into post-secondary educational, training, and employment after completing high school.